asafco83/BatchStudio_PC/docs/USER_GUIDE.md

 Batch Studio PC uses a high-performance **FFmpeg-native** engine for video processing.

 - **Progress:** Watch real-time progress bars as each entry in the queue is rendered.
+- **Cancel:** Hit **Cancel** during a render to abort the FFmpeg process and stop the queue.
 - **Automatic Naming:** Processed files are saved as `<original>_processed.<ext>`.
 - **Duplicate Prevention:** If a file with the same name already exists in the output folder, Batch Studio will automatically append a number (e.g., `_2`) to prevent overwrites.
+- **Outro Concatenation:** When an outro video is set, each rendered video is concatenated with it via FFmpeg's `concat` demuxer in a second pass.

 ### Video Export
 - **Formats:** MP4 (preferred) or WebM.